MF Global CEO Jon Corzine quits as big bet fails

 Earlier in the day, Bloomberg News had said customer funds had been found in a JPMorgan custodial account holding $658.8 million, citing two people with knowledge of the matter.

-Corzine, a former chief of Goldman Sachs & Co, characterized his abrupt departure from a company he once joked as "too small to care about" as "difficult" but voluntary.
+Corzine, a former chief of Goldman Sachs & Co (GS.N), characterized his abrupt departure from a company he once joked as “too small to care about" as "difficult" but voluntary.

 It was effective on Friday, four days after MF Global sought bankruptcy protection, a company spokeswoman said.